ethankhall/archived-projects/docs/Exercise3.md

 #### What would you do.
 In this situation I would make a new branch off master, cherry pick the commit onto that branch.
 QA the new branch, then merge it into master and dev (like in Exercise 1).

+#### Can I do this with only one commit?
+Nope.
+Check out the documentation!

 ### [Solution](Exercise3_solutions.md)